MARKETING FOR COMIC BOOK STORES

 MARKETING PLANS FOR COMIC BOOK STORES

 Reaching More Customers is as Simple as Hiring Us!
-We get Thousands of visitors a Month!
+Get Thousands of visitors a Month!

-Online Comic Book Store (OCBS) is owned and operated by Overdrive Digital Marketing LLC.
+Get in touch with Overdrive Digital Marketing.
 Overdrive is a web design and digital marketing agency that specializes in comic book and pop culture related websites.
 We can either build you a new website or provide a digital marketing service like the plans below!
 Please feel free to contact us with any questions.

 Increase In Foot Traffic